bimaakbar-dev/bimaakbar-dev.github.io/src/content/docs/terms.md

 ---
 title: Terms of Service
-description: Terms of service for the c0desk1 website governing website usage and user responsibilities
+description: Terms of service for the BimaakbarDEV website governing website usage and user responsibilities
 editUrl: false
-lastUpdated: 2026-09-17
+lastUpdated: 2026-09-19
 ---

-Welcome to **c0desk1**.
+Welcome to **BimaakbarDEV**.
 By accessing or using this website, you agree to be bound by the following terms of service.

 ---

 ## 1. Acceptance of Terms

-By accessing the **c0desk1** website, you confirm that you:
+By accessing the **BimaakbarDEV** website, you confirm that you:

 - Have read and understood these terms
 - Agree to be bound by these terms